3 Best Barn Paints

 – One of the main reasons why the paint won’t fade, crack, peel or blister is because it manages to really sink into the wood and become a part of it thanks to its unique water/oil formula.

 – The paint comes in 2 colors, red and white, both of which come up beautifully in a very aesthetically pleasing way.

 – A gallon covers 200 sq.ft. on porous surfaces to 500 sq.ft.on non-porous surfaces, which is excellent value for money.

-Valspar have been in business for over 200 years and have built up a well-deserved reputation.
+Valspar has been in business for over 200 years and has built up a well-deserved reputation.
 You can say that they know what they are doing, and the company’s barn paint is worth your consideration.

 Their Bran & Fence Latex Paint, which comes in red or white and is available in 1 gallon and 5 gallons, goes on smoothly and dries to a tough, durable finish within a few hours.
 Not as tough as KILZ perhaps, but it will still withstand the weather and fading.

 You can expect one gallon to cover 400 sq.ft. on non-porous surfaces, and approximately 150 sq.ft. on porous surfaces.